open-telemetry/opentelemetry-python/README.md

 The library is not yet _generally available_, and releases aren't guaranteed to conform to a specific version of the specification.
 Future releases will not attempt to maintain backwards compatibility with previous releases.
+Each alpha release includes significant changes to the API and SDK packages, making them incompatible with each other.

 The [v0.1 alpha
 release](https://github.com/open-telemetry/opentelemetry-python/releases/tag/v0.1.0)